Many or all companies we feature compensate us. Compensation and editorial

 3. Make partial buyouts throughout the 10-year term.

-• Fees: Unlock deducts transaction expenses and a 4.9% origination fee at closing.
-These fees may vary and include appraisal, inspection, and title fees.
+Unlock deducts a 4.9% origination fee at closing as well as transaction fees, which may vary and include appraisal, inspection, and title fees.

 Who’s eligible for a Unlock home equity agreement?